Humble, Texas: Public libraries

 The Harris County Public Library Octavia Fields Branch Library is located at 1503 South Houston Avenue in Humble.
 Humble's first public library opened in 1921 with the books stored in the high school.
 In 1923 the library was split between the Humble High School and the Woodward School at Moonshine Hill.
 In 1926 the library moved to a church.
 In 1928 the library moved into the then-new Humble courthouse.
 In the early 1930s the library moved to city hall.
 In 1932 the city hall courtroom became a reading room.
 In the early 1960s a man named Tom Shelton donated a house and lot at the intersection of First Street and Avenue D. The house was remodeled and opened as the Shelton Memorial Library.
-On October 9, 1969 the library moved to 111 West Higgins Street.
+On October 9, 1969, the library moved to 111 West Higgins Street.
 It received the name Octavia Fields Memorial Library from Octavia Fields, the grandmother of Jack Fields, a former Congress member.
 The current 15000 sqft branch opened on June 27, 2001.

-Some areas outside of Humble with Humble, TX postal addresses are in proximity to the Baldwin Boettcher Branch Library at Mercer Park.
+Some areas outside of Humble with Humble postal addresses are in proximity to the Baldwin Boettcher Branch Library at Mercer Park.
 The 10137 sqft branch opened in 1986.
-It was constructed on donated land.
+It was built on donated land.
 It was named after Baldwin Boettcher, a German settler.
 His descendants deeded the homestead to Harris County.
-The plans stated that the Boettcher staff would assist the Mercer Park staff in finding any botanical reference books that they or the public need.
+The plans said that the Boettcher staff would assist the Mercer Park staff in finding any botanical reference books that they or the public need.

 Media

-Humble news is covered by three community newspapers: Community Impact Newspaper Lake Houston/Humble/Kingwood edition, The Tribune Newspaper and The Observer Newspaper.
-Community Impact Newspaper is owned by John and Jennifer Garrett and covers several Houston Metro suburban areas as well as Austin and DFW Metro markets.
-The Tribune is locally owned and operated by Cynthia Calvert and Larry Shiflet.
-The Observer is owned by the Hearst Publications.
-It is also the business location of Christian Radio Station KSBJ, call sign 89.3 FM radio.
+Humble news is reported in three community newspapers: Community Impact Newspaper Lake Houston/Humble/Kingwood edition, The Tribune Newspaper and The Observer Newspaper.
+Community Impact Newspaper covers several Houston Metro suburban areas as well as Austin and DFW Metro markets.
+The Observer is also the business location of Christian radio station KSBJ, call sign 89.3 FM radio.

 Houston Chronicle is the metrowide paper.